Sociation/ctoml/README.md

 - **Remove**: Delete keys or array elements from TOML files.
 - **Support for complex data structures**: Handle nested tables, arrays, and mixed data types.
 - **Flexible syntax**: Use dot notation for nested keys and bracket notation for array indexing.

+## Warning

+It's totally unoptimized, as it was written in an evening, when I needed it, but couldn't find anything that worked like I wanted.
+I may improve and optimize it later.

 ## Installation